 Transmission of information occurs at the cellular level in the brain.
 Information is sent to the brain via nerve cells.
 These cells communicate with each other by sending signals or neurotransmitters with packets of information.
 You may have heard of serotonin or dopamine, which are examples of the many neurotransmitters in the body.
 The point to understand is that stressors or chronic stress can contribute to a low number of neurotransmitters.

 We could compare this process to diabetes.
 We know that diabetics lack insulin, an important hormone needed to control a person’s level of blood sugar.
-Many believe that people suffering from depression or anxiety can control it with ‘thinking’ correctly or using brainpower or positive thinking behaviors.
-Not to belittle positive thinking, but we do not expect people with diabetes to control their blood sugars by ‘thinking positive.’
+Many believe that people suffering from depression or anxiety can control it with “thinking” correctly or using brainpower or positive thinking behaviors.
+Not to belittle positive thinking, but we do not expect people with diabetes to control their blood sugars by “thinking positive.”
 Both diseases require a treatment aimed at supplementing or increasing the levels of hormone needed to treat the illness.

 There are several treatment options that are used on their own or in combinations.
 For example, exercise increases endorphins that increase nerve cell function.
 These endorphins help the neurotransmission and stimulation of the mood centers in the brain.
 Nutritional supplements are another treatment option.
 They increase the concentration of necessary precursors that nerve cells need to manufacture these neurotransmitters.
-Each of these options has varying effects depending on the individual.
+Each of these options have varying effects depending on the individual.
 They also seem to take longer to work.
-In conjunction with other treatment methods they can be very helpful.
+However, in conjunction with other treatment methods they can be very helpful.

 Medications are also an option.
 The new prescription medications are all similar but each has its own special characteristics and side effects.
 These medications are non-addictive and usually very effective.
 Studies have shown that their maximum effect takes up to 6-8 weeks to reach; so dosing changes should only be made after being on them for at least this long.